rohanphil/SDMaskNet/README.md

 Before running the code, ensure that you download the yolo weights file from the google drive link provided in the .txt file in the yolo-coco folder.

+Install the necessary requirements:

+pip install -r requirements.txt

+(The network was trained on a tensorflow 1.14 system with windows OS) Tensorflow is not included in the requirements file.

 To train the mask detector network run:

 python train_mask_detector --dataset dataset